UBC-CIC/first-responder-mobile-app/README.md

 - [Install](#installation) App
 - Log in with phone number
-- Call into the [STARS Help Desk](https://github.com/UBC-CIC/first-responder-admin) when medical expertise is required
+- Call into the [Service Desk](https://github.com/UBC-CIC/first-responder-admin) when medical expertise is required